11 DIY Body Scrubs for Smooth Summer Skin

 (Image credit: Getty Images)

-"Roses have tons of skin benefits and are super calming for the skin." says Karina Sulzer, founder of Skin Gym, Skin Camp, PaintLab, and YouthHaus.
+"Roses have tons of skin benefits and are super calming for the skin," agrees Karina Sulzer, founder of Skin Gym, Skin Camp, PaintLab, and YouthHaus.
 "Jojoba oil is super moisturizing, and I prefer that specifically because it’s ultra-nourishing, but you can use any oil you like.
-Rose petals lend the scrub a sweet fragrance while rosehip hydrates.
-Rose extract is also good for skin conditions like psoriasis and eczema.
-My grandma always had us use whatever we had at home to make skincare tinctures."
+Rose petals lend the scrub a sweet fragrance, while rosehip hydrates.
+Rose extract is also good for skin conditions like psoriasis and eczema."

-1. Mash one tablespoon of rosehip oil with a handful of fresh rose petals in a small bowl.
+1. Mash one tablespoons of rosehip oil with a handful of fresh rose petals in a small bowl.

-2. Combine the mixture with one cup of extra-fine sugar and a quarter cup of jojoba oil.
+2. Combine the mixture with one cup of extra-fine sugar and 1/4 cup of jojoba oil.

 3. Massage the blend into your skin, then rinse with warm water.